TeeAmorn/PiTarget/README.md

 To find the broker's IP address, type `ifconfig` into terminal on the Raspberry Pi.
 For a given network, the IP address should be on the second line after the word `inet`.
 The last two lines should be an ID (ranging from 1 to 9) unique to that target.
 In other words, you can have at most 9 targets.
 The ID should always start from 1, and increase by 1 for each additional target. **Note: Targets must NOT share the same ID**.

 To build the physical targets, you will need some kind of sensor to detect hits (such as a snap action limit switch, pressure sensor, etc.) and an LED to indicate that the target is active.
 The sensor must be connected to pin 3 of the micro-controller and LED to pin 4.
 There are many methods to power the ESP32; these methods will not be covered here.
+## Usage
+Whenever you launch the program, you will be prompted to enter the IP address of your broker.

+This will then take you to the main menu.
+First, configure your program to match the number of targets you have and set the gamemode's difficulty to your desired level.
+As the difficulty increases, the interval in which new targets appear and the duration in which they appear for decrease.

+After configuring your program, return to the main screen and pick your desired gamemode. `Practice` mode merely spawns new targets indefinitely.
+In `Blitz` mode, you have to earn the most points over the span of 30 seconds.
+In `Speed` mode, you have to hit 10 targets in the least amount of time (thus earning you the highest points).